Persie0/Fronius-Solar-Monitor/Readme.md

 #### Smart Plug Configuration

-The smart plug feature allows you to automatically control a Tuya-compatible smart plug based on battery status:
+The smart plug feature allows you to automatically control a Tuya-compatible smart plug based on selected control mode.

+##### Smart Plug Control Modes:

+1. **Mode 1: Battery Status Only** (Default)
+   - The smart plug will turn ON when the battery is full
+   - The smart plug will turn OFF when the battery is no longer full
+   - This is the original behavior

+2. **Mode 2: Battery Status + PV Production**
+   - The smart plug will turn ON only when:
+     - The battery is full AND
+     - Current PV production is above the threshold set in `pv_threshold`
+   - The smart plug will turn OFF when either condition is not met
+   - This mode helps ensure devices only run when there's sufficient ongoing solar production

+##### Smart Plug Parameters:

 | Parameter | Description | Example |
 |-----------|-------------|--------|